6 Reasons Nobody Is Downloading Your Gated Content

 This is where compelling copy comes into play.
 The copy on your landing page is critical for conversions.
 Ensure you think through your landing page copy and hire a copywriter if necessary.
 Alternatively, use a copywriting AI to suggest landing page copy.

-Gating content can still be effective, but marketers must ensure that all the components are in place.
+Gating content can still be effective, but marketers must ensure all the components are in place.

 6. The buyer market has changed